NoahShomette/bevy_ggf/README.md

 ---

 # Dependencies
-Bevy_ggf depends on the outstanding community of developers and their excellent crates that have helped to make Bevy_ggf.
+Bevy_ggf depends on the outstanding community of developers and their excellent crates that have helped to make Bevy_ggf what it is.
 Some of the bigger crates that this project depends on are listed below.
 Thank you to everyone who has contributed to these crates!

 * Bevy - [https://github.com/bevyengine/bevy]
 * Bevy_Ecs_Tilemap - [https://github.com/StarArawn/bevy_ecs_tilemap]